 This study on the effect of perfumes and smells on brain activity is a development of a larger research on “perfumeros healers”, initiated in 2019.
 The research aim is to better understand the impact of perfumes and smells on patients during the healing process of Takiwasi center.
 For this phase of the experimental research, the researcher will undergo a series of perfume related rituals within the pedagogical context of Takiwasi, wearing a special equipment called “EEG” helmet, which is a tool that captures brain activity and codes it into raw data.
 This data will later be analysed and interpreted into visualisations.
 It is important to keep in mind that this research is situated in between the academic world and the artistic world.
 The goal of the PhD program SACRe is to allow artist researchers to work on the creation of knowledge via creative processes, within a frame recognized by academic institutions.
 Since the beginning of the research on perfumeros, one problematic aspect is to define how the perfumes and smells generate the healing effect, until now the focus has been placed on the sensitive, intellectual and emotional perception of the perfume, the present research sets the aim to access neural data generated by the brain itself, as proof of efficiency of the healing process.

-Partner Institutions: Master's student in clinical psychology, Free University of Brussels.
+Partner Institutions: Master's student in Cultural Anthropology and Ethnology, University of Bologna, Italy.